 1) Explore the picturesque Golubac Fortress

-Golubac fortress is located at the entrance to Djerdap gorge, 4 km from the town of Golubac, on the location of the Roman fort Cuppae.
-It was mentioned first time in the XV century, but there are indications that it was built earlier.
+Golubac fortress is located at the entry to Djerdap gorge, 4 km from the town of Golubac, on the location of the Roman fort Cuppae.
+It was mentioned for the first time in the XV century, but there are indications that it was built earlier.

-It stands on a strategic point - the very entrance to Djerdap Gorge.
-This fortress, the most beautiful on the Danube, was erected before the gunpowder came into use.
+It stands on a strategic point at the very entrance to Djerdap Gorge.
+This fortress, the most beautiful on the Danube, was erected before gunpowder came into use.
 It has nine high rectangular towers with walls going all the way down the rocks to the river.
 It was adjusted later to the new type of weaponry.
-In the period of Turkish occupation (in 1480) a cannon tower with a polygonal base was added right next to the river.
+In the period of the Turkish occupation (in 1480), a cannon tower with a polygonal base was added right next to the river.

 Built on a steep rocky bank over the river and was used until the Turks went away.
 It is considered one of the most picturesque and preserved medieval buildings.

-The name of the fortress and the modern town in its vicinity can be translated as "Pigeon city" or "Dove city" (pigeon, "pigeon").
-The exact reason for the fortress's name is not known and there are only myths about the origin of the name.
+The name of the fortress and the modern town in its vicinity can be translated as the „Pigeon City” or the „Dove City” (golub, „pigeon”).
+The exact reason for the fortress’s name is not known and only the myths of the origin of the name exist.

 The most popular, but obviously also much later myth, is that of a beautiful Serbian girl named Golubana.
 A local Turkish Pasha fell in love with her, but she loved a young Serbian man and rejected all the proposals and expensive gifts from the Pasha.
 Angered, he took her down in a boat and either imprisoned her in the only cone-roofed tower or bound her to the rock above the river and left her there until she died.

-Due to its historical significance and exceptional architectural value, the Golubac fortress has proclaimed a monument of exceptional importance in 1979.
+Because of its historical significance and exceptional architectural value, the Golubac Fortress has proclaimed a monument of exceptional importance in 1979.

 2) Come to know the prehistoric culture of Lepenski Vir